 The ultimate objective of any sustainable development project is to reach the day when the supporting organization no longer needs to infuse cash into the project.
 After 23 years, CODEP is beginning to make progress in this area.
 CODEP collaborated with the Food and Agriculture Organization of the United Nations to provide seedlings for planting in nearby communities.
 This was the first time CODEP received funds in Haiti for work from within the project.

 It was decided to reduce the number of work days for all groups.
-This both reduces need for outside funding, and leads to increased dependence by the communities on their own home-grown produce for sustenance.
+This both reduces need for additional outside funding, and leads to increased dependence by the communities on their own home-grown produce for sustenance.
 This is a significant change but the communities know that this is a first step toward total independence.
 Communities can continue to earn the same cash and award incentives as before, only the stipends are lower.

 Several communities have petitioned to join CODEP.
 The animator team, while considering these applications believe that that one way to allow them to join is to require new members to achieve sustainability sooner than in the past.